canvascat/electron-vite-template/src/components/update/README.md

 3. ##### Updating UI pages in Electron:

    The main function is to provide a UI page for users to trigger the update logic mentioned in (2.) above.
 Users can click on the page to trigger different update functions in Electron.
+The UI includes modern icons from lucide-react for better user experience.

    For more information, please refer to : [components/update...](index.tsx)